5GSEC/OAI-5G/common/utils/threadPool/thread-pool.md

 The **thread pool** is a working server, made of a set of worker threads that can be mapped on CPU cores.
 Each thread pool has an **input queue** ("**FIFO**"), from which its workers pick **jobs** (FIFO element) to execute.
 When a job is done, the worker sends a message to an output queue, if it has been defined.

-A selective abort allows to cancel parallel jobs.
-This can be useful, e.g., if a client pushed jobs, but from a response of one job, the other linked jobs become useless.

 All the thread pool functions are thread safe.
 The functions executed by worker threads are provided by the thread pool client, so the client has to handle the concurrency/parallel execution of his functions.

 ## license